Olga Bogatyrenko / Shutterstock.com

 Did You Know?

 - The Washington Redskins were originally known as the Boston Braves, then the Boston Redskins before eventually moving to Washington in 1937.
+They then became the Washington Football Team in 2020 due to pressure to change their name, and following that in 2022, became the Washington Commanders.

 - During the 1980s, only the San Francisco 49ers had a better win/loss record than the Redskins.